Targeting System

 bIgnoreTargetRedistribution = true;This AI will:

-- ✅ Get initial target assignment via TargetSelector
+- Get initial target assignment via its TargetSelector

-- ✅ React to its own target dying (OnCombatTargetLost)
+- React to its own target dying (OnCombatTargetLost delegate)

-Perfect for boss encounters in co-op where the boss should focus one player until they're dead.
+Useful for boss encounters in co-op where the boss should focus one player until they are dead.

 Delegates